It's skincare. It's minimalism. It's skinimalism.

 When you really get down to the nitty-gritty of a skincare routine, the essential products you need are most likely a good cleanser and a good moisturizer (if it doesn't have SPF, then you would need to add a sunscreen as well).
 If you have major skin concerns, you can of course include a treatment or serum as an additional step — but when it really comes down to it, cleanser and moisturizer can be extremely versatile, and cover a lot of your bases in just two quick and simple steps.

-A good tip for eliminating extraneous steps from your routine is to use multi-tasking products, or products that serve more than one purpose.
-A good example is the LCA FX160 2xFoliant Peel + Scrub from PRIORI Skincare — not only does it hydrate and exfoliate your skin at the same time, but it can also be used on the face AND the body.
+Some of the best skincare products are multi-tasking products, or products that serve more than one purpose.
+These products help eliminate extraneous steps from your routine.
+The LCA FX160 2xFoliant Peel + Scrub from PRIORI Skincare is a good example— not only does it hydrate and exfoliate your skin at the same time, but it can also be used on the face AND the body.
 That knocks out several steps in one!

 Another great multi-tasker is the Detox Cleanser +3 from LIFTLAB Skincare — and as the name suggests, it's actually a three-in-one!
 You can eliminate several extra steps from your skincare routine by using this one product to cleanse, exfoliate, and balance oil all at once.